LICENSED INSURANCED AGENTS READY

 Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.

 However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to only doctors, facilities, or suppliers that belong to the plan for non-emergency or non-urgent care).
 These rules can change each year.
-Fill out the form and one or more of our carriers or agents will be glad to contact you to assist in the MA review process.
+Fill out the form and one or more of our carriers or licensed insurance agents will be glad to contact you to assist in the MA review process.